 What is Onboard Booking and How Does it Work?

 Cruises booked onboard must be within 2 years of your current sailing and cruise dates can be changed during that window.
 A refund will be processed if a future cruise is not ultimately chosen in that window.
-There are certain sailings that are not eligible for reduced deposit or the 10% fare discount but can still receive the onboard credit.
+There are certain sailings that are not eligible for reduced deposit or the 10% fare discount.

 To take advantage of onboard booking, guests can visit the Future Cruise Sales Desk located on each Disney Cruise ship.
 Crew Members there will assist in choosing a cruise and stateroom as well as processing the deposit.
 Concierge-level guests may also rebook with concierge team crew members.